DataBiosphere/terra-cli/README.md

 ```

 You can create an [AI Platform Notebook](https://cloud.google.com/ai-platform-notebooks) controlled resource with
-`terra resources create ai-notebook`.
+`terra resource create ai-notebook`.
 These `stop`, `start` commands are provided for convenience.

 #### Groups
 ```
 Usage: terra group [COMMAND]
 Manage groups of users.
 Commands:
-  list         List the groups to which the current user belongs. create       Create a new Terra group. delete       Delete an existing Terra group. describe     Print the group email address. list-users   List the users in a group with a given policy. add-user     Add a user to a group with a given policy. remove-user  Remove a user from a group with a given policy.
+  add-user     Add a user to a group with a given policy. create       Create a new Terra group. delete       Delete an existing Terra group. describe     Describe the group. list         List the groups to which the current user belongs. list-users   List the users in a group. remove-user  Remove a user from a group with a given policy.
 ```